robtimus/stream-utils/README.md

 `toMapWithSupplier` is like `Collectors.toMap`.
 However, unlike the version with only a key and value mapper, it allows you to provide a `Map` supplier.
 Unlike the version with a supplier there is no need to provide a merge function.

 ### completableFutures
 `completableFutures` can collect a stream of `CompletableFuture` elements into a combined `CompletableFuture`.
-Since the `CompletableFuture` results are not available until collection time, additional method `filtering` can be used to provide filtering during collection time.

 ### partitioning
 `partitioning` splits the stream into several partitions.
 Each partition is collected separately, and these partition results are then collected.
 For example, the following can be used to create a `List<List<T>>`, where each inner list has at most 10 elements: